 What Critics Are Saying:

 In this website you will become familiar with some of the people and events surrounding Keep This Quiet!
 I hope you will rush out to buy the book – experience the live words of Hunter Thompson again and relive some of his finest moments, of which he had so many.
-He had already written The Rum Diary in draft.
+When he was first published at Random House, he had already written The Rum Diary in draft.
 But nothing in book form of his was in print.
 And then came Hell’s Angels, a best seller.
 Keep This Quiet! walks with Hunter Thompson as he enters the wide arena in which he became a legend.
 I hope this new Hunter Thompson book will find a place in your heart, as Hunter did in mine.
 And if you like it, don’t forget to write a review!

 Buy from Amazon here